Palace of Fine Arts

 Getting There

-The Palace sits in the Marina District at the corner of Baker and Beach Streets.
-Street parking exists but fills quickly on nice days.
+The Palace sits in the Marina District at Baker and Beach Streets.
+Street parking exists but fills on weekends.
 The 30 Stockton bus stops nearby.
-Walking from the Presidio or Crissy Field takes about fifteen minutes and connects nicely to a longer waterfront route.
+Walking from the Presidio or Crissy Field takes about 15 minutes along the waterfront.

 Pro tips